 Students are required to complete at least one WAC writing course in their major before receiving a bachelor's degree.
-Program advisors, the associate provost/director of the Center for Quality, or the website at www.govst. edu/apply/cq/List_of_Writing_Intensive_and_Technology_Courses.pdf can provide information on which courses in the program qualify as WAC writing courses.
+Program advisors or the Registrar's Office can provide information on which courses in the program qualify as WAC writing courses.